8-day motorcycle tour from/to Newcastle (incl. ferry from/to Amsterdam).

 |Mobility: The offer is not suitable for people with reduced mobility.
 Please contact us for more information.|

 The Scottish Highlands with their lonely roads and wonderful panorama are a great area for a motorcycle tour.
-Here the way is the goal...
+Here the goal is the road...
 The rugged landscape, which is interrupted again and again by small and large lakes, the existing rocks covered with moss and heather, the play of colours of nature and last but not least the rough coastline provide landscape impressions of a special kind.
 Defiant castles, ruins and rustic villages complete the picture.
 Get to know Scotland from its most beautiful, perhaps its most typical side.

 A motorcycle tour over a total of almost 1,700 km - the focus is on riding.
 Two longer stages of more than 300 km require a little bit of sitting up, but in the Highlands the road is the destination and the partly curvy roads are quite little used.
 The Northern and Western Highlands can be explored from your permanent accommodation in Inverness, saving you from having to pack your bags every day.